dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-vscode.md

             },
 ```

 By default we've disabled automatic build before debug.
-If you want to change that, you can change the preLaunchTask property to "build".
+If you want to change that, you can change the ```preLaunchTask``` property to ```"build"```.
 But this is not currently recommended.

+The magic to make this work are two changes (automated in the building/packaging process):
+* We need to make a copy of ILC.exe named ```ILC.dll```.
+It turns out .NET Core Debugger only likes .dll extensions
+* ```ilc.runtimeconfig.json``` file that directs .NET Core debugger which version of .NET Core to use.
+Also, the fact that there is no .deps.json file instructs .NET Core to run everything locally (including .NET Core assemblies) from that location (instead of using shared assemblies).

 # Getting ILC response files

-A .ilc.rsp file path can be easily obtained from a .NET core project that you want to debug by following command:
+A ```.ilc.rsp``` file path can be easily obtained from a .NET core project that you want to debug by following command:

 ```
 dotnet build /t:LinkNative /t:Rebuild /v:Detailed | grep ".ilc.rsp"
 ```

-Once you have the ilc path, you can change launch.json accordingly:
+Once you have the ilc path, you can change ```launch.json``` accordingly:

 ```json
             "args": ["@obj/Debug/netcoreapp1.0/native/<netcore_app_name>.ilc.rsp"],
             "cwd": "<netcore_app_root_folder>",
 ```

-* args - the argument to ILC
+* ```args``` - the argument to ILC
-* cwd - the current directory where ILC is running.
+* ```cwd``` - the current directory where ILC is running.
 You can set it to the .NET Core project root.